simuxakadiscgolfgod/Turing-Data-Projects/README.md

   - Marketing Analyst
   - Payment/Monetization Analyst

  The grand 'Capstone' project  was done with data on traffic accidents in Lithuania.
-The Capstone project is located [here].
+The Capstone project is located [here](https://github.com/simuxakadiscgolfgod/Capstone-Project).